WICG/handwriting-recognition/explainer.md

 // can have different hints.
 const drawing = recognizer.startDrawing(optionalHints)

+// Create a new stroke.
+const stroke = new HandwritingStroke()

 // Create a stroke and add points.
 // The point dictionary is copied, and added to the stroke object. stroke.addPoint({ x: 84, y: 34, t: 959.685 })